- COVID-19 Testing

 - ID NOW™ COVID-19 Test Kit Expiry Update (PDF) - 09-21

-Community testing, a cornerstone of the KDHE COVID-19 Testing Strategy, allows trusted organizations to provide testing to their communities in partnership with a KDHE contracted lab.
+Community testing, a cornerstone of the KDHE COVID-19 Testing Strategy, allows trusted organizations to provide testing to their communities in partnership with KDHE and the Kansas Health and Health and Environmental Lab.
 Organizations may choose the program that best matches their own testing approach to maximize impact, either the Community Testing Partner or Volunteer Testing Program.
 Learn more.

 Regular COVID-19 testing can provide a healthier, safer workplace while minimizing the risk of outbreaks and major disruptions, especially for businesses who may have unvaccinated employees.
 Learn more.